pulumi/pulumi-hugo/themes/default/content/blog/migration-hub/index.md

 ## Migration

-Of course, if you have existing infrastructure, there may be existing effort to adopt Pulumi, even if you'd like to.
+Of course, it's one thing to choose Pulumi, but another thing entirely to adopt it and get all of your infrastructure under its management, especially if you have existing infrastructure.
+That might include converting existing code, or even just importing existing manually provisioned cloud resources.

-That might include converting existing infrastructure as code, or even just adopting existing cloud resources so they're under Pulumi's control.
-There are two major approaches.
+There are two major approaches to this challenge.

 ### Self-Serve Migration